198 Contemporary Arts and Learning Safeguarding Policy and Procedures

 London Child Protection Procedures (updated March 2020)

-Safeguarding covers more than the contribution made to child protection in relation to individual children.
+Safeguarding covers more than the contribution made to child protection in relation to children, young people and vulnerable adults.
 It also encompasses issues such as health and safety and bullying and a range of other issues, for example, arrangements for meeting the medical needs of children, providing first aid, drugs and substance misuse, positive behaviour etc. There may also be other safeguarding issues that are specific to the local area or population.

 198 Contemporary Arts and Learning (198 CAL) is fully committed to safeguarding the welfare of all children, young people and vulnerable adults by taking all reasonable steps to protect them from neglect, physical, sexual or emotional harm.
 Permanent staff, and volunteers will at all times show respect and understanding for the rights, safety and welfare of all children and young people with whom 198 CAL comes into contact, and conduct themselves in a way that reflects our principles.